Marcello Giordani: Biography

 Giordani was born on 25 January 1963 in the small town of Augusta, Sicily.
 His father, a former prison guard, was the owner of a major gasoline station in the town, and his mother was a housewife.
 He showed a talent for singing at an early age and took private lessons in Augusta as well as singing in a church choir.
-When he was nineteen, he quit his job in a bank.
+When he was nineteen, he quit his job at a bank.
 He studied voice first in Catania and from 1983 in Milan with Nino Carta.
 Giordani made his professional operatic debut in 1986 as the Duke in Rigoletto at the Festival dei Due Mondi in Spoleto.
 His debut at La Scala came two years later when he sang Rodolfo in La bohème.
 He went on to sing throughout Italy and Europe, and in 1988, he made his American debut singing Nadir in Les pêcheurs de perles with Portland Opera, a company with which he frequently appeared early in his career.
 Engagements with several other American opera companies followed, including San Francisco Opera, Seattle Opera, Los Angeles Opera and the Opera Company of Philadelphia.
 He performed at the Vienna State Opera first in 1992 as Sänger in Der Rosenkavalier by Richard Strauss, and appeared there in 14 roles in 72 performances.
 Giordani made his Metropolitan Opera debut in 1993 as Nemorino in a Parks performance of L'elisir d'amore opposite Maria Spacagna as Adina.
 His first performance on the actual stage at the Metropolitan Opera House was on 11 December 1995 as Rodolfo to Hei-Kyung Hong's Mimì with Carlo Rizzi conducting.